Zippin Pippin: Dismantling

-On June 21, 2006, the Zippin Pippin was sold at auction to Robert Reynolds, former bassist with country band The Mavericks, and Stephen Shutts (partners in a traveling museum called the Honky Tonk Hall of Fame & Rock-N-Roll Roadshow).
-They purchased the Pippin for $2,500, having initially planned to bid on only one of the roller coaster cars.
+On June 21, 2006, Zippin Pippin was sold at auction to Robert Reynolds and Stephen Shutts, partners in a traveling museum called the Honky Tonk Hall of Fame & Rock-N-Roll Roadshow.
+They purchased the ride for $2,500, having initially planned to bid on only one of the ride's cars.
 The sale agreement required the buyer to remove the ride within 30 days.
 Reynolds and Shutts consulted with a coaster expert to determine the practicality of moving the entire coaster to another location.
-"It's not in anybody's best interest just to come in and knock it down," Shutts said.

-On October 29, 2006, it was announced that the Roanoke Rapids, North Carolina, Tourism Bureau had bought the Zippin Pippin from Reynolds and Shutts and were bringing the coaster to a new tourist development under construction named Carolina Crossroads.
-It would be a 1000 acre music park, including the 1,500-seat Roanoke Rapids theatre, outdoor amphitheatre, waterpark, and outlet shopping center.
+On October 29, 2006, it was announced that the Roanoke Rapids Tourism Bureau had bought Zippin Pippin from Reynolds and Shutts and were bringing the coaster to am upcoming tourist development known as Carolina Crossroads.
+It would be a 1000 acre music park, including the 1,500-seat Roanoke Rapids theater, an outdoor amphitheater, a water park, and an outlet shopping center.

-On November 16, 2009, a section of the Pippin's track was torn out to determine the salvageability of the materials.
+On November 16, 2009, a section of Zippin Pippin's track was torn out to determine the salvageability of the materials.
 On January 28, 2010, crews began dismantling the Zippin Pippin with the hopes of preserving as much of the coaster as possible.
 The coaster had not been maintained since 2005.

 Relocation to Green Bay

-On February 7, 2010, the dismantlement was put on hold as Green Bay, Wisconsin, administrators visited Memphis to examine the Zippin Pippin for use in Bay Beach Amusement Park.
-The Zippin Pippin partially collapsed during dismantlement, but the deal was not affected as most of the materials were understood to be unsalvageable.
-After the Green Bay City Council approved plans to purchase the Zippin Pippin, the city spent $3.8 million to purchase and rebuild the ride.
+On February 7, 2010, the dismantlement was put on hold as Green Bay administrators visited Memphis to examine Zippin Pippin for use at Bay Beach Amusement Park.
+The ride had partially collapsed during dismantlement, but the deal was not affected as most of the materials were understood to be unsalvageable.
+After the Green Bay City Council approved plans to purchase Zippin Pippin, the city spent $3.8 million to purchase and rebuild the ride.

-The groundbreaking for the Zippin Pippin's new location in Green Bay took place on August 25, 2010.
+The groundbreaking for Zippin Pippin in its new location in Green Bay took place on August 25, 2010.
 It opened to the public on May 21, 2011.
-The ride had about 110,000 passengers in the first month and over 460,000 riders in the first season.
-On June 23, 2013 Bay Beach recognized the 1,000,000th rider on the Zippin Pippin since the relocation to Green Bay.
+The ride saw 110,000 passengers in its first month of operation, and over 460,000 riders in its first full season.
+On June 23, 2013, Bay Beach Amusement Park recognized the one millionth rider on Zippin Pippin since its relocation to the park.

-Incidents

-On June 20, 2016, a Zippin Pippin train collided with an empty one in the loading area.
-Three people had minor injuries.

 Rankings

-Zippin Pippin was ranked in the Amusement Todays Golden Ticket Awards for best new ride of 2011 with 5% of the vote, to come in fourth place.
+Zippin Pippin was ranked in Amusement Todays Golden Ticket Awards for Best New Ride of 2011 with 5% of the vote, coming in fifth place behind Twister at Gröna Lund, Wooden Warrior at Quassy Amusement Park, Cheetah Hunt at Busch Gardens Tampa Bay, and New Texas Giant at Six Flags Over Texas.